ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 Have you ever thought about how much time you spent on Netflix, or how many movies and series you watched until now?

-The purpose of this project is to give an answer to this questions by providing graphs.
+That's exactly the purpose of this little project!
+The user is able to visualize the amount of time used and moreover also on which devices!
+As a little extra, the code also shows a graph of the amount of money spent.

 ### Description